stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/roles.md

 ### Resources Permissions

-* CRUD access on template, template instance and template group instance of Tenant Operator custom resources
+* CRUD access on Template, TemplateInstance and TemplateGroupInstance of Tenant Operator custom resources
-* CRUD access on imagestreamtags in `Project`
+* CRUD access on ImageStreamTags in `Project`
-* Get access on customresourcedefinitions in `Project`
+* Get access on CustomResourceDefinitions in `Project`
-* Get, list, watch access on builds,buildconfigs in `Project`
+* Get, list, watch access on Builds, BuildConfigs in `Project`
 * CRUD access on following resources in `Project`:
-  * prometheuses
+  * Prometheuses
-  * prometheusrules
+  * Prometheusrules
-  * servicemonitors
+  * ServiceMonitors
-  * podmonitors
+  * PodMonitors
-  * thanosrulers
+  * ThanosRulers
-* Permission to create namespaces.
+* Permission to create Namespaces.
-* Restricted to perform actions on cluster resource quotas and limits.
+* Restricted to perform actions on cluster resource Quotas and Limits.

 *Owners will also inhert roles from `Edit` and `View`.